 The Committee dedicates itself to maintaining the traditions of the Italian American Community of Boston, which the parade celebrates: family, community, and heritage.

 The City of Boston's official Columbus Day Parade in East Boston is organized by the Columbus Parade Committee.
-Organizations interested in marching in the parade may request at application by calling 617-569-5000.
+Organizations interested in marching in the parade may request an application by calling 617-569-5000.

-As is the custom in Boston, as soon as the last bits of confetti falls as the Columbus Day Parade ends, street sweeps arrive to clean the streets.
+As is the custom in Boston, as soon as the last bits of confetti fall once the Columbus Day Parade ends, street sweeps arrive to clean the streets.

 It's always kind of fun to see them - plus you get a few more minutes to enjoy walking across traffic-free streets before the cars crowd back in.